AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 handler with ``others``, depending on the rule parameter(s) specified.

-This rule has three parameters for the ``+R`` option:
+This rule has three parameters for the ``+R`` option and for LKQL rule options files:

-*
-  Subprogram
+*Subprogram [bool]*

-    Flag a subprogram body if the handled sequence of statements of this body does not contain an exception handler with ``others`` choice.
+   If ``true``, flag a subprogram body if the handled sequence of statements of this body does not contain an exception handler with ``others`` choice.
    This includes the case when the body does not contain any exception handler at all.
 The diagnostic message points to the beginning of the subprogram body.

-*
-  Task
+*Task [bool]*

-    Flag a task body if the handled sequence of statements of this body does not contain an exception handler with ``others`` choice.
+   If ``true``, flag a task body if the handled sequence of statements of this body does not contain an exception handler with ``others`` choice.
 This includes the case when the body does not contain any exception handler at all.
    The diagnostic message points to the beginning of the task body.

-*
-  All_Handlers
+*All_Handlers [bool]*

-   Flag a handled sequence of statements if it does contain at least one exception handler, but it does not contain an exception handler with ``others`` choice.
+   If ``true``, flag a handled sequence of statements if it does contain at least one exception handler, but it does not contain an exception handler with ``others`` choice.
 If a handled sequence of statements does not have any exception handler, nothing is flagged for it.
 The diagnostic message points to the ``EXCEPTION`` keyword in the handled sequence of statements.

 At least one parameter should be specified for the rule.
 If more than one parameter is specified, each of the specified